Gingergrass (Cymbopogon martinii var. sofia)

 Do you know what causes tension headaches?
 (No fair saying “tension!”)

 I like to make Aromatherapy inhalers for tension.
-Here’s an inhaler blend with Gingergrass that can clear up tension—whether it’s in your head, in your muscles, or in your heart.
+Here’s an inhaler blend with Gingergrass that can release tension—whether it’s in your head, in your muscles, or in your heart.

 Breathe and Relieve Inhaler